 Claytor Lake is a 4500-acre, 21-mile long lake located in Southwest Virginia.
 Enjoy an afternoon paddling around the lake with other students in a beautiful mountain setting.
 All fitness level welcome, as our guides will provide you with the skills needed for a successful paddle!
 Outdoor Adventures will provide all equipment necessary.

-Take on this Class II float just minutes from downtown Roanoke on the Roanoke River!
-Our guides will lead you through this 4-mile run which begins at the put-in just in front of Niagara Dam on the Blue Ridge Parkway.
+Take on Class II-III rapids on the James River!
+Our guides will lead you through this 5-mile run.
+This trip is great for beginner to intermediate paddlers.
 Outdoor Adventures provides both whitewater kayaks and sit-on-top kayaks.

 Carvins Cove Natural Reserve is the second-largest municipally owned park in the United States!
 The park contains over 45 miles of trails in the 12,463 acre property.
 Spend the day mountain biking in the crisp fall air with our experienced guides!